macrocosme/macrocosme.github.io/_posts/2016-03-05-Style-checker.md

 [style-checker](https://www.cs.umd.edu/~nspring/software/style-check-readme.html), a ruby script written by [Neil Spring](http://www.cs.umd.edu/~nspring/).
 The script parses your LaTeX file and comments on your writing.
 After a quick install, and a quick test on the paper I mentionned in the previous post, I got some interesting feedback.
-For instance, it says `phrase remove "in order" and get "to"
-                                                                                           (matched 'in order to' in /etc/style-check.d/verbose-phrases:20)`.
+For instance, it says: 'phrase remove "in order" and get "to" (matched 'in order to' in /etc/style-check.d/verbose-phrases:20)'.
 I do use 'in order to' too often.
 I know that.
 And apparently a script thinks so too!

 It can't hurt to get some extra feedback, even if it is from some automated script!